 Once you know the size and type of device that your require, you can buy them from a fertility clinic or a pharmacy.

-While the intial cost of a diaphragm or a cervical cap is more than some other types of birth control, in the long run these devices are more cost effective.
+While the initial cost of a diaphragm or a cervical cap is more than some other types of birth control, in the long run these devices are more cost effective.
 Depending on where you obtain your diaphragm or cervical cap, it may cost you between £30 and £50, although it is possible to get them for less at some health clinics.
 Additionally, some types of insurance may cover some or all of the cost.
 Both the diaphragm and cervical cap will need to be replaced approximately every two years.